Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 - The first major shift here is my work history timeline goes from a modal design to more of a tool-tips design.
 The information is displayed on hover or focus (for desktops) and the boxes now sit on either side of the timeline and are bordered with my accent colour and no longer contain an X close function.

 - The skills section is also redesigned at this breakpoint.
-The individual skills are now two to a line, and they get a dark grey box effect and the UX/UI box is animated for extra fun and attention.
+The individual skills are now two to a line, and they get a dark grey box effect and the UX/UI box is animated for extra pzazz.
 The layout inside the boxes is also changed from being centered to being absolutely positioned.
 I also applied a box-shadow to the grey skill boxes to add to the effect.

 - The dividers I included to delineate the skills sections are also unnecessay and thus removed at this breakpoint.